emily343/RateMyTrip/docs/value-proposition.md

 ## Target user

-The app can be helpful to any students or travelers who enjoy sharing their thoughts and connecting with a like-minded community, but the ratings are based on topics specifically tailored to young adults and students who value authentic, experience-based insights.
+The app is specifically made for university students who are planning to spend a semester abroad in Europe.
+It can also be helpful to any students or travelers who enjoy sharing their thoughts and connecting with a like-minded community.
+The ratings are based on topics specifically tailored to young adults and students who value authentic, experience-based insights.

 ## Customer journey

 1. Homepage:

-The user starts at the homepage, where they have to log in or create an account.
-After a successful login, the user can search for cities they are interested in.
+Once a user opens the website, they start at the homepage.
+There they are met with a slogan and a picture carousel to show them interesting cities they could visit.
+On the top of the page they find a navigation bar that allows them to easily access different parts of the website, which include the search page, their profile, and the login- and registerpage.

+2. Login and Register

+Users can create a profile and login to their account.
+Once a user is logged in, they have the ability to write reviews, update their profile and interact with other students on the bulletin board.

+3. Search for a City

+On this page users can enter a city name into the search bar or browse through a list of Erasmus cities to help them find their perfect stay for a semester abroad.

-2. City Overview
+3. City Overview

 After searching for a city, the user sees an introduction of the chosen city.
 A summary of the ratings in different categories (e.g., student life, activities, nightlife, etc.) is displayed.
 Below that, the user can scroll through experiences and ratings shared by other travelers.
-With a search function users can find reviews that provide information on subjects they are interested in.
+On the bottom of the page, they will find the option to share their own review or write a message on the bulletin board, which will redirect them to these pages.

-3. Leave a Review
+4. Leave a Review

-Students can share their own experience by adding a personal review.
+If a user is logged in, they can share their own experience about the specific city by adding a personal review.
 They can add a text about the city and rate the city in different categories.
-After submitting a review, they receive a confirmation message.
+After submitting the review, it will immediatly be displayed on the City Overview page.

+5. Use the Bulletin Board

+The bulletin board gives students and other travelers the chance to interact with one another.
+They can write a message to exchange tips, ask questions and post any travel advice, which will help to build a community among them.
+Users can only write a message if they are logged in.

+6. User Profiles

+Each logged-in user has access to a profile page, where they can access personal information.
+It allows them to edit information they want to share about themselves, such as age, home-country or interests.
+On this page they also have the opportunity to log-out, which will redirect them back to the login-page.